Interstate 65 in Kentucky: Since completion

-21st century

 On November 15, 2006, the stretch of I-65 from Bowling Green to Louisville was renamed the Abraham Lincoln Memorial Highway.

 On February 12, 2007, a bill passed the Kentucky Senate to rename I-65 in Jefferson County the "Dr. Martin Luther King Jr. Expressway".
 Signage was posted July 25, 2007.

 On July 15, 2007, Kentucky officially raised its speed limits on Interstate and state parkway highways to 70 mph.
 Until that date, Kentucky was the only state along I-65's path that had a speed limit of 65 mph.

 In 2008, Governor Steve Beshear ordered the entire route to be widened to a minimum of six lanes through the entire state.
 This project won an award under the "Under Budget—Medium" category in the Southeast Regional competition of the 2014 America's Transportation Awards.
 The project was completed spring of 2019 with the final 10 mi stretch between Sonora and Elizabethtown.

 In July 2017, the KYTC opened a new interchange of I-65 at milemarker 30 to provide access to the Kentucky Transpark near Bowling Green.
 The $66.8-million project, which began in 2016, would improve traffic conditions along I-65 and U.S. Route 31W (US 31W) in northeastern Warren County.
 The first phase of the project include the new interchange, exit 30, plus a four-lane connector road going from the Interstate to US 68 just east of Bowling Green.
 The second phase is building a two-lane connector road running from US 68 to US 31W between Bowling Green and Oakland, thus relieving congestion problems on both U.S. Routes.
 This was the first new exit on I-65 since 2002, when the interchange with KY 234 was built to connect downtown Bowling Green from the freeway.